-Well, one answer is: words.
+One thing that could help was words.
 Many albums had what they called “liner notes.”
-These were short, written descriptions of each song, of what you were about to hear.
-Using words, they would try to let you know enough about what you would hear, that you would decide to buy the record.
+These were short, written descriptions of each song.
+Using words, they would try to describe what you would hear, hoping you would want to listen and maybe even buy the record.
+(Just like I’m trying to do right now…)

-And that’s what I am trying to do here.
-Hopefully you have listened to the free track I was able to make available (we have to do SOME of that!).
-The fact that you are reading this might mean you liked it.
-Hopefully you liked it enough to want to hear more.
+Hopefully you have had a chance to listen to the free tracks I was able to make available (we have to do SOME of that!).
+The fact that you are reading this might mean you liked what you heard; maybe enough to want to hear more.

 WHAT IS “WHEN I GET OLD?”

-Simon – I come from a family of ten kids.
-I’m the third oldest, and the oldest of seven boys.
+Simon – I’m the third oldest of ten kids; the oldest of seven boys.
 That means I have a lot of experience with facing the indignity of having a new baby brother.
-Suddenly my parents, and everybody else, would be so in love with the new baby brother, that they’d hardly pay attention to me anymore.
+Suddenly, everybody would be so in love with the new baby, that they’d hardly pay attention to me anymore.
 Don’t get me wrong, I love my brothers, but is that fair?
 Oh, and none of them are named Simon.
 I changed the name to protect the guilty.

 Hot Day in the City – For my long-term life-partner and wife.
 I wrote it for her 50th birthday.
-I asked myself what I wanted to say about her, and this is what I got.
+I asked myself what I could say about her, and this is what I got.
 The most difficult writing assignment I have ever taken on.

 I Think of You – a break-up song.
 It can take a while to adjust, when that person is no longer there.
 The title was inspired by Johnny Mercer’s lyrics to the song “I Thought About You.”